joshfeld2928/joshfeld2928/README.md

 ### 🎯 Professional Summary
 ---
 Data Scientist and Research Assistant with a strong foundation in computational neuroscience, machine learning, and statistical modeling.
-Experienced in developing predictive models—ranging from artificial neural networks for biological spike rate predictions to convolutional neural networks for medical imaging—while leveraging high-performance computing clusters for scalable workflows.
+Experienced in working with predictive models—ranging from artificial neural networks for biological spike rate predictions to convolutional neural networks for medical imaging—while leveraging high-performance computing clusters for scalable workflows.
 Expert at synthesizing complex datasets into actionable insights through rigorous exploratory data analysis, mathematical simulations, and the authorship of technical literature reviews.